5 C’s of ST. PAUL (Core Values)

 CHARISM: The OLPSian recognizes and respects the gifts of people, realizing that each gift is for a different purpose but all for the building of communities of faith, hope and love (1 Cor 12, 13).

 This page is under construction.
 Sorry for the inconvenience.
 Come back soon!

 BRIEF HISTORY OF OUR LADY OF PEACE SCHOOL

 Our Lady of Peace School is a cathedral school founded in 1972 by Msgr.
 Vicente Fernandez who invited the Congregation of the Sisters of St. Paul of Chartres to administer the school.

 Through the years of its experience, Our Lady of Peace School has taken to itself the spiritual, moral, social, intellectual and emotional development of its clientele, the student.

-The thirty-five years of existence is a concrete proof of its commitment to service and involvement in the growth and development of the youth of Antipolo.
+The forty two years of existence is a concrete proof of its commitment to service and involvement in the growth and development of the youth of Antipolo.

 1974 - Primary grades were opened